aa10402tw/aa10402tw.github.io/projects/Detection-Streaming.md

 	<h1 style="display:inline;">Object-Detection In Streaming </h1>
 	<a href="https://github.com/aa10402tw/Object-Detection-In-Streaming"> [Code] </a>
 </div>
-In this project, we use XAMPP to bulid the server, and using MPEG-DASH as Streaming protocol to do live streaming.
-To be able to select which obejcts to detect by user, we use the Single Shot Multibox Detector (SSD) to do objection detection in client side.
+In this project, we use XAMPP to build the server, and using MPEG-DASH as Streaming protocol to do live streaming.
+To be able to select which objects to detect by user, we use the Single Shot Multi-box Detector (SSD) to do objection detection in client side.

 ## Live Streaming
 <img src = "./images/Detection-Streaming/Live-Streaming.jpg" class="projectDetailImg">